 Either way, unprocessed milk is a whole living food that is designed to be consumed by a newborn calf with a weak immune system and a nominal intestinal track.
 What that means for us is that all the nutrients in unprocessed milk are completely bio-available and in the most easily digestible form possible.
 The more we process milk through pasteurization, homogenization and added food dyes, the more problems we encounter in our body’s ability to process the milk.

 OUR CUSTOMERS & RAW MILK

-Many of our farm families who cannot tolerate pasteurized milk are delighted to discover they have no trouble digesting our A2A2 grass-fed raw milk thanks to its probiotic nature.
+We cannot make health claims, but we can share with you what we are hearing from many of our farm families who cannot tolerate pasteurized milk are delighted to discover they no longer have trouble digesting our A2A2 grass-fed raw milk thanks to its probiotic nature.
 There are a couple families who have a family member who are lactose intolerant that drink our raw milk.
 Other people find that the heavy lactobacillus content in raw milk (similar to what you find in commercial yogurt or cultured buttermilk) helps keep their digestive system running smoothly.
 Many simply prefer the fuller taste of raw milk.
 Overall, majority of those who enjoy fresh raw milk do it simply to return to a more natural unprocessed diet as was intended by our Maker.

 WHAT IF THERE IS BAD WEATHER ON PICKUP DAY?